eddiesTime/sme_app/raw_documentation.md

 `WhenRebuilderOr`, in contrast to `WhenRebuilder`, enforces the implementation of a `builder()` function and optional parameters for `isIdle` etc.

 `OnSetStateListener` is used to react to _side-effects_.
-It reacts to notifications from its defined `Observables` like any other `Observer` in States Rebuilder.
+It reacts to notifications from its defined observables like any other observer in States Rebuilder.
 It differs from the others by having a `child` parameter instead of a `builder` parameter.
-The difference in these parameters is that `child` will not be rebuilt when the `Observer` receives notifications from its `Observables`.
+The difference in these parameters is that `child` will not be rebuilt when the observer receives notifications from its observables.

 ##### Injector

-`Injector` is a `Stateful Widget` that is used to register and unregister `Models/ReactiveModels`, interfaces and flavors.
-It provides getters to access a registered instance in any descendant in the Widget Tree.
+`Injector` is a stateful widget that is used to register and unregister `Models/ReactiveModels`, interfaces and flavors.
+It provides getters to access a registered instance in any descendant in the widget tree.

 #### Implementation